‘Like A Boss’ Review

 Ah comedies from January, you love to see it.
-Straight out of film studio’s computer programmable script writer comes Like A Boss, a movie that is polished so many times that it becomes indistinguishable from everything you’ve seen in your lifetime (take that double entendre as you will).
+From director Miguel Arteta and straight out of film studio’s computer programmable script writer comes Like A Boss, a movie that is polished so many times that it becomes indistinguishable from everything you’ve seen in your lifetime (take that double entendre as you will).
 There are just caricatures of characters, the least inoffensive jokes possible and no proper hardship to result in so many verbal fights.

 You know you’re in for it when the only thing shining are the supporting cast.
 Billy Porter (as Barrett) and Jennifer Coolidge (as Sydney) manage to hit their comedic marks at least sometimes, notably Porter with some good timing and physicality in a cafe scene which doesn’t fit the story but stands on its own well.
 Coolidge delivers couple of dings and you’d wish that you could say that about the main trio on screen: Tiffany Haddish (as Mia), Rose Byrne (as Mel) and Salma Hayek (as Claire).
 Their characters are an absolute travesty for laugh providing since their dialogue is dull, jokes are just kind of pop culture references and depth is nowhere to be found.